Martinak State Park

-Martinak State Park is a public recreation area located on the Choptank River and Watts Creek, immediately south of Denton in Caroline County, Maryland.
+Martinak State Park is a Maryland state park located on the Choptank River and Watts Creek, immediately south of Denton in Caroline County, Maryland.
 The park bears the name of George Martinak, who deeded his land to the state in 1961.
 The park opened in 1964.
 Site improvements including the addition of campsites, roads, and park office took place from 1964 to 1974.
 The park features boating access, fishing, campsites and cabins, hiking trails, a nature center, and painted rocks.